palewire/first-visual-story/tutorial/scripts.md

 :width: 100%
 ```

-Finally, let's preface the map with so a headline.
+Finally, let's preface the map with a headline.

 ```{code-block} html
 :emphasize-lines: 1